rhymeyang/rhymeyang.github.io/_pages/4-projects.md

 # Enable / Disable events Google Analytics for this link page.
 ga_event: true

-# Icon feature uses Font Awesome
+# Icon feature uses Font Awesome, must at least 2 items
+# the first two items sequance can not change
-icon: fa-briefcase
+icon: ['fas', 'fa-briefcase']

 # Enable / Disable this page in the main menu.
 menu: true